Yelp/osxcollector/README.md

 Generally, collection is performed on a target machine because something is hinky: anti-virus found a file it doesn't like, deep packet inspect observed a callout, endpoint monitoring noticed a new startup item.
 The details of this initial alert - a file path, a timestamp, a hash, a domain, an IP, etc. - that's enough to get going.

 #### Timestamps
-Simply grepping a few minutes before and after a timestamp works great:
+Simply greping a few minutes before and after a timestamp works great:

 ```shell
 $ cat INCIDENT32.json | grep '2014-01-01 11:3[2-8]'